 4. Windstopper Jersey – GORE C5 GORE WINDSTOPPER Long Sleeve Jersey

-I’ll be honest Gore used to have some fairly mixed styling a few years ago, a bit dull at times, but recent year’s kit has been a big step up and this Windstopper jersey in particular is an instant classic that simply looks good.
+I’ll be honest Gore had some fairly dubious styling a few years ago, but recent year’s kit has been a big step up and this Windstopper jersey in particular is an instant classic that simply looks good.
 I like it a lot.
 The fit is great for me as a tall skinny cyclist build.
 Tight fitting but just enough space for a micro fleece underneath if needed on really cold days.
 It doesn’t flap in the wind which I look for in a windproof, the arms are plenty long enough and the cut at the back is good too.
 What more do you want? click here

 5. Shakedry Jacket – GORE C5 GORE-TEX SHAKEDRY™ 1985 Jacket

-Probably the main reason I approached Gore to become an ambassador.
+Probably the main reason I approached Gore to test there kit.
 109gms and so compact it fits into the size of my fist!
-What more do you need from a 100% waterproof jacket.
-OK I wouldn’t use it to bash through thorn bushes, it’s thin and not bomb proof, but then that’s not what it’s for.
+What more do you need from a 100% waterproof Goretex jacket.
+OK I wouldn’t use it to bash through thorn bushes or MTB, it’s thin and not bomb proof, but then that’s not what it’s for.
 I used it to cycle across Kazakhstan, China, Mongolia and Russia without issue.
 If rain was going to be persistent on a trip I’d opt for the power trail jacket (like in Scotland!) but otherwise this is the first item packed on trips or day rides for me.
 Innovation exemplified and now in some funky colours too….and it’s eagle proof.
 Click here.

 The list could go on with their comfy bib shorts, well cut and designed jerseys, warm thermo socks etc.